vladpuz/vladikdb/README.md

 ## Optimization

-When working with a large amount of data, you may encounter performance issues.
+When working with large amounts of data, you may encounter performance issues.
-This happens because each call to `write()` serializes data through `JSON.stringify`, so even if only one document is changed, the entire array must be converted to a string before writing.
+This happens because each call to `write()` serializes data through `JSON.stringify`, so even if only one document is changed, the JSON format must convert all documents to a string before writing.

-This can be mitigated by batching changes and performing `write()` at intervals and before exiting the application to avoid data loss:
+This can be mitigated by accumulating changes and performing `write()` at intervals and before exiting the application to avoid data loss:

 ```typescript
 const WRITE_INTERVAL = 60_000